 How We Do It

 Explore how we write Father of the Bride Speeches.
 Discover what you need to include, and learn tips and tricks on impressing your audience.

 Need more information?
 Dive into our Father of the Bride Speech blogs and learn the ins and outs of creating and delivering your speech.

 Take some inspiration from examples created in our Speech Generator or by our speechwriters.
 Explore what you receive when using our platform.

-Standard and Premium examples are created in our Speech Generator, and the Pro example is written by our speechwriters.
+Free Father of the Groom Speech examples are created using our Speech Generator, and the Pro example is written by our speechwriters.
 Take inspiration from these examples for your speech, or if you need more content, try our free Speech Generator.

 How We Write a Father of the Bride Speech

 Why the need for a speech?

 As one of the official (or unofficial) hosts of the evening, it is expected that you will address and acknowledge guests.
 As the first cab off the rank, many say, “don’t overshadow the groom or other speakers.”
 While this may be somewhat true, the night's speeches should start with a bang so that the audience is stirred, alert, and entertained, and ready for the next speaker.
 A big responsibility, but nothing you can’t achieve.

 A great Father of the Bride speech provides a parent’s perspective on the bride and couple and shows appreciation towards the audience.
 Being the Father of the Bride, you have a unique insight into the couple and can help to boost the love-filled spirit of the occasion.
 You also have connections with many guests and are well-positioned to provided trusted background insight.
 With a focus on stories and characteristics of the Bride and the couple, along with acknowledging family and friends in your speech, your words will shine the spotlight on the couple’s adventure of falling in love and leave the audience feeling happy and entertained.